linode/apl-docs/docs/get-started/known-issues.md

 **Solution**

-There is no solution for this at the moment.
+There is no solution for this at the moment and the issue only occurs on Civo cloud.
 The Keycloak job will retry multiple times and eventually succeed.

 **Issue**